How to Improve Your Employee Onboarding Process to Engage Your Hires & Prevent Turnover

 • Craft a starter onboarding plan; any checklist is a good start so you don't forget anything before they arrive on day 1.

-• Focus on integrating them into the company culture and building the vital relationships that new hire will need to thrive from the start.
+• Focus on integrating them into the company culture and building the vital relationships that new hires will need to thrive from the start.
 Ask who they need to meet and what could trip them up.

 • Make open communication a priority with frequent 1-on-1s checking in with them.